 Luke, K and Minihane, A (2008) Building Resistance – Final Project Report, Developing Improved Psychosocial Care for Patients Diagnosed with Cancer.

 Luke, K and Minihane, A (2008)Emotional and Psychological Effects of Cancer (User and peer reviewed.)
 One award in 2009 BMA Patient Medical Book Competition

 Maps & Directions

 Various appointments daytime and evening

 Types of client

 Supervision & training

-I have been supervising therapists from a variety of backgrounds counselling & psychotherapy since 2003 in the NHS private and voluntary sectors.
+I have been supervising therapists from a variety of backgrounds and models including counselling, psychotherapy and CBT since 2003 in the NHS private and voluntary sectors.